-An individual or company must obtain a licence from the Danish Gambling Authority to offer gambling services, if the game meets all of the following conditions
+To provide gambling, a licence from the Danish Gambling Authority is required if the game meets all of the three following conditions:

-- The participants pay a stake (money or anything else of economic value),
+- The participants must pay a stake (money or similar of a monetary value)

-- Participants, who have paid a stake, have a chance of winning a prize (all types of prizes of economic value),
+- The participants have a chance of winning (all kinds of prizes of a monetary value)

-- The game has an element of chance.
+- The gambling activity has an element of chance

-If none or only one of the conditions is met, the game may be operated without any licence from the Danish Gambling Authority.
+If one of the conditions is not met, the game can be provided without a licence.

-Examples of games that do not require a licence
+Examples of games that can be provided without a licence

 Exceptions from the licence requirement

-Even though the three conditions mentioned above are met, some games do not require a licence from the Danish Gambling Authority.
-The requirement of a licence does not apply to the following games
+Although all three conditions are met, some games can still be provided without a licence from the Danish Gambling Authority.
+The licence requirement does not apply to:

 - Betting on the future value of financial assets, or